 Once the MySQL receiver is configured, enable it by adding it to one or more pipelines as described in the Collector configuration documentation.

-Validate metrics are reporting to Lightstep
+Validate metrics are reporting to Cloud Observability

-You can validate that metrics are reporting to Lightstep on the Metrics details page in Project settings.
+You can validate that metrics are reporting to Cloud Observability on the Metrics details page in Settings.

 2. Search for MySQL metric names.
 Search for metric